jurgengjoncari/calculator/README.md

 # Calculator

-This is a very basic calculator.

-To do this project I've used ES6, HTML5, and CSS3.
+This is a very basic calculator with ES6, HTML5, and CSS3.